accellera-official/systemc.org/docs/overview/systemc-scp.md

 Current components include:

  * TLM Extensions
-    * A growing list of extensions from which to build specfic bus features, or debug and tracing features
+    * A growing list of extensions from which to build specific bus features, or debug and tracing features
  * Report and logging
     * Enables logging using the [SPDLOG library](https://github.com/gabime/spdlog)
     * Flexible colouring and formatting options